junkblocker/git-time-lapse/README.md

 shift-right go all the way to the end.
 Return on a line goes back to the last commit that touched that line (using git blame).

-Close the tab when you're bored with it and carry on vimming as usual.
+Close the tab when you're bored with it (:tabclose or :windo bd) and carry on vimming as usual.

 You can open as many time-lapse tabs on different files in one vim session as you want.